maxant/kafka-data-consistency/README.md

 # KSQL

+Run the partner generator: `PartnerResource#main` => it generates new random partner data, a record every few seconds.

+Run a Kafka Stream `FilterNonGermanSpeakingAndAnonymiseAndAddAgeKafkaStream#main`, which does what it says on the tin, using the generated partner data!

+You then have the basis for the queries which are created in this chapter.

-After installation into Kube as documented above, we can test that it's running via it's REST API:
+After installation of ksql-server-1 into Kube as documented above, we can test that it's running via it's REST API:

     curl -s "http://maxant.ch:30401/info" | jq '.'